openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 Focus on activities that allow students to complete the activity and submit their work without difficulties.

 Some students take longer to read information and input responses, such as students with visual or mobility impairments and students who need time to comprehend the information.
-If an exercise has a time limit, consider whether it’s long enough to allow students to respond.
+If an exercise has a time limit, consider whether it's long enough to allow students to respond.
 Advanced planning may help cut down on the number of students requesting time extensions.

 Some online exercise question types may be difficult for students who have vision or mobility impairments.
 For example: